remiliacorp/boogi/content/investment_scheme/shareholder_incentives/patron_fund.md

 Subjects of the grants will be determined by Remilia Corp curation, and the winners voted on by shareholders using their Patron Fund Votes on a monthly basis.

-<tip>Patron votes are not one per individual; higher tier shareholders hold more votes than lower tier shareholders.<tip>
+<tip>Patron votes are not one per individual; higher tier shareholders hold more votes than lower tier shareholders.</tip>

 ## Remilia Grants